Welcome to our spring edition of Dreamtime!

 A flat backyard that backs on to mountains, would be considered a larger scale of distal balance.
 A good design will lesson the abrupt transition from a flat lawn to high mountains.
 This could be done by providing some plantings of shrubs and trees at the back of the yard.

+For those of you living in northern climates, you can still have a beautiful yard through the winter months.
+Winterscaping is becoming very popular in recent years as the long, cold, lifeless winter months last for six to eight months in some climates.
+Spruce, pine, and evergreen shrubs and trees can provide great balance to your design.
+Ornamental grasses can give your yard some life, while providing an interesting contrast of colour.
 PROPORTION is something that most of us already are familiar with.
 This is when the size of a feature is just too big, or too small for the rest of the features or yard.
 Building a 4 ft high waterfall in the front of a small flat yard just looks out of place.
 On the other hand, a 6 ft high tree in the centre of a large back yard doesn't look right either.

+LINE is usually associated with walkways, garden borders, paths, hedges and other structures.
+Consistency is important here, as it can create a nice flow in your design.
+Straight lines are often associate with more formal designs, while flowing curves are more informal.
+Be careful when mixing straight and curved lines with your structures or features.
+Very good designers have the ability to provide contrast in an abstract way, but they also must remain practical.
+Practical means being able to mow and maintain your yard.
+This means don't leave sharp corners, or strips of grass that are not wide enough for a mower or awkward to maintain.
+You should always bear in mind the practical side of walking around your yard, and moving required equipment.
 REPITITION of plants, patterns, shapes, sizes, and colours in your design is very important.
 When you tie this repetition in with your lines and garden beds, you will compliment the overall flow.
 A great example of this would be measured interval planting along a walkway or down the side of a driveway.
 Repetition can also help you with simplicity by not having a complicated, or cluttered design.

 Decorative rock is one of the most popular transition zone materials.
 Using decorative rock is ideal for providing attractive buffers alongside the lines in your yard.
 Many people in northern climates use decorative rock and hearty shrubs to create a buffer between the driveway and the lawn.
 This is much more practical way to deal with heavy snow, ice, and road salt that can cause winter kill to the grass along the driveway.
+Along with the design fundamentals, there are many other things to consider in your design.
+Always remember that the view changes from every angle around your house.
+Framing a view

 You can also frame a view from inside your home looking out.
 This is done by adding pleasing features you can see from an office, kitchen, or living room window you look out of frequently.
 Framing a view through a window has the same effect of hanging a three dimensional picture on your wall.
+Lighting

 Nightscaping can compliment features in your yard in ways the sun just can't match.
 The elegance and charm of nightscaping gives your yard a whole new look.
 It also provides safety on driveways and walkways for you and your visitors.

 How much money and effort is spent putting up Christmas lights for such a short period of time?
 (Unless of course you just leave them up all year long?)
 Many of these people have no lighting around their house for the rest of the year.
 Highlighting features in your yard year round is well worth the effort.
+Front yard landscaping is all about taking pride in your yard, and proper lighting can help.
+Make sure you do a little homework on lighting, and include it in your design.
+A small investment at the start, means years of enjoyment down the road.
+Lighting is also something that can be done by most do-it-yourselfers.

 Sun, Shade, and Trees

+Some trees can provide shade in the summer that cools your home with their dense foliage.
+When the leaves drop in the winter, they let the sunlight through to warm your house.
+If your front yard is exposed to lots of wind, trees can also provide you with some protection.
+Do you want a private entrance, or an open entrance to your home?
+Effective tree planning can provide you with your needs.
+If you need year round cover or privacy, use spruce, pine, or evergreen.
+Where you plant your trees can also be a concern, even with your neighbours.
+Make sure you understand how the root system could effect property lines, fences, sidewalks, and driveways.
+These are things we don't consider when we plant them, but could cause damage in the years to come.
+Don't forget to consider power, or other utilities that the trees may eventually grow up into.
 Consideration should always be given to what comes from the trees.
 You may not want apples, berries or pinecones on your driveway or front walkway.
 Apple trees are nice, but can also invite unwanted visitors.
 You should also be aware of residue that may fall on your car and stick to the paint.
 This may sound silly for some people, but talk to your local nursery to find front yard friendly trees.
 Always consider the size at maturity.

 Utilities